cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 `--namelist [-n]`
 >
 >The namelist should correspond to the name of a file in ../ccpp/physics_namelists (WITH the .nml extension).
-If this argument is omitted, the default >namelist for the given suite in ../src/suite_info.py will be used.
+If this argument is omitted, the default namelist for the given suite in ../src/suite_info.py will be used.
 >

 `--tracers [-t]`
 >
 >The tracers file should correspond to the name of a file in ../etc/tracer_config (WITH the .txt extension).
-If this argu- ment is omitted, the default >tracer configuration for the given suite in ../src/suite_info.py will be used.
+If this argument is omitted, the default tracer configuration for the given suite in ../src/suite_info.py will be used.
 >

 `--multirun [-m]`
 >
 >This or the --case option are the minimum required arguments.
-When used alone, this option runs through all permutations of supported suites from >../src/suite_info.py and cases from ../src/supported_cases.py.
-When used in conjunction with the -- file option, only the runs configured in the file > >will be run.
+When used alone, this option runs through all permutations of supported suites from ../src/suite_info.py and cases from ../src/supported_cases.py.
+When used in conjunction with the -- file option, only the runs configured in the file will be run.

 `--file [-f]`
 >This option may be used in conjunction with the --multirun argument.
-It specifies a path and filename to a python file where multiple runs are >configured.
+It specifies a path and filename to a python file where multiple runs are configured.
 >

 `--gdb [-g]`